Obtaining Funding for an AAC Device

 This letter is in reference to Johnny Jones.
 Johnny is currently involved with Youth Behavioral Services, Inc. and works in five general goal areas.
 Johnny is supported with his Environmental Comprehension, Social/Communication skills, Self-help/Awareness skills, Safety, and Behavioral Management skills.
 Two of the most prominent barriers we are facing are constant self-talk and limited communication skills (both receptively and expressively).
 Through utilization of an iPad, Johnny can enhance in all goal areas and overcome the barriers that impeded his progress.

 The user-friendly applications and the immediate response time the iPad provides are big motivating factors that increase the success of the iPad in comparison to other devices.
 With the ability to download almost unlimited programs, we are not committed to the use of one single program which may or may not meet all of Johnny’s needs.
-The recommendation is for the use of an iPad 3G, so it can be used out in the community, that has 64gb to support the applications needed for his goals.
+The recommendation is for the use of an iPad ______, so it can be used out in the community, that has ______gb to support the applications needed for his goals.
 With this device, we can address all goal areas and gain generalization and cohesion with our goals.

 Through the use of the iPad, Johnny will have the ability to appropriately communicate with those around him, both expressively and receptively.
 He will enhance his quality of life and he will be able to participate in his community as a functional member.

 I am writing to request authorization for payment for an augmentative/alternative electronic communication system (AAC) for Johnny.
-Johnny has Autism and Apraxia, which has caused a severe disability affecting his speech and language.
+Johnny has autism and Apraxia, which has caused a severe disability affecting his speech and language.
 I recently had the pleasure of seeing Johnny following an extensive Augmentative Communication Evaluation at Speech Therapy Center Inc. This evaluation was conducted to examine some of Johnny’s communication impairments related to Autism and Apraxia.
 A copy of the AAC evaluation recommendation is included with this letter.

 Johnny has never used an AAC device in the past.
 Several different AAC devices were tried with Johnny as part of the evaluation and one device was found to be the most appropriate for him in order to improve his communication ability.
 The recommended device is the Apple iPad, a speech output communication system.
 Johnny has sufficient receptive language skills and the use of this device will help him further his expressive language abilities.